lammps/lammps/doc/src/Modify_requirements.rst

 * :ref:`Citation reminder <ReqCitation>` (optional)
 * :ref:`Testing <ReqUnitTesting>` (optional)

 .. _ReqLicense:

 Licensing requirements (strict)
 -------------------------------

 Contributing authors agree when submitting a pull request that their contributions can be distributed under the LAMMPS license conditions.
 This is the GNU public license in version 2 (not 3 or later) for the publicly distributed versions, e.g. on the LAMMPS homepage or on GitHub.
-On request we also make a version of LAMMPS available under LGPL 2.1 terms; this will usually be the latest available or a previous stable version with a few LGPL 2.1 incompatible files removed.
-More details are found on the :doc:`LAMMPS open-source license page <Intro_opensource>`.
+We also make a version of LAMMPS under LGPL 2.1 terms available on request; this will usually be the latest available or a previous stable version with a few LGPL 2.1 incompatible files removed.
+More details are found on the :doc:`LAMMPS open-source license page
+<Intro_opensource>`.

 Your new source files should have the LAMMPS copyright, GPL notice, and your name and email address at the top, like other user-contributed